Course Outline

 Examination

-The “PECB Certified Lead Ethical Hacker” exam meets all the requirements of the PECB Examination and Certification Program (ECP).
+The "PECB Certified Lead Ethical Hacker" exam meets all requirements of the PECB Examination and Certification Program (ECP).
 The exam covers the following competency domains:

 Domain 1: Fundamental principles and concepts of ethical hacking